Locate a grave MUSEUM OF THE FALLEN

 Dead Languages

-A whole family of island tongues wiped out within a single lifetime of British settlement, leaving barely enough words to know how many there were.
+A whole family of island tongues wiped out within a single lifetime of British settlement, fading with Fanny Cochrane Smith in 1905 and leaving barely enough words to know how many there were.

 1905 CE